Zinabuf/GCIM/README.md

 tar_snp <- paste0(inst_path, "/dis_snp")
 ~~~
 Set the proposed directions and the reverse direction based on the type of outcome variables.
 Depending on the type of outcome variable, whether binary or quantitative, step-by-step tests can be conducted as a one-time process for one-direction tests.
-for instance, if you have a binary outcome with a quantitative exposure variable do the following steps.
+For instance, if you have a binary outcome with a quantitative exposure variable, follow these steps.

 **A. Proposed causal directions**